MoonPoet/xaprb-src/content/blog/configuring-chrome-for-privacy-and-convenience.md

 - 1Password
 - Feedly Subscribe Button
 - History AutoDelete, which I set to clear history after 5 days
+- Blank New Tab page, to remove the annoying recently-visited tiles on new tabs

 There's a few others that I install but don't activate unless I need them: